Actively Recruiting

 You may qualify if you...

-- Healthy pregnant individuals aged 18 to 49 years with a single pregnancy
+- Healthy pregnant individuals with a single pregnancy aged 18 to 49 years

 You will not qualify if you...

-- Previous receipt of RSV vaccine at any time
+- Receipt of any RSV vaccine previously

 - Receipt of immunoglobulins (except Rho D) within 1 year before vaccination